Is Coravin worth it? (Hint: Yes! For the right wine lovers...)

-Functionally, Coravin Systems work by inserting a specially designed needle through the natural cork, and then pouring wine, via that needle, into a glass.
-When the System is removed from the bottle, the cork seals itself (with a few exceptions).
+The Timeless Coravin system works by inserting a specially designed needle through the natural cork, and then pouring wine, via that needle, into a glass.
+When a Timeless Coravin System is removed from the bottle, the cork seals itself (with caveats).

-Your mileage may vary, but under ideal circumstances — a natural, non-composite cork in good condition, flawless use of the system, and proper cellaring — a bottle can be accessed via a Coravin System with no change in flavor for years — as if the Coravin System had never been used on the bottle.
-Note: not all wine should be aged for years, and Coravin doesn’t magically make such wine last for years.
-Learn about wine aging at WineFolly.
+Your mileage may vary, but under ideal circumstances — a natural, non-composite cork in good condition, flawless use of the system, and proper cellaring — a bottle can be accessed via a Timeless Coravin model with no change in flavor or quality for years — as if the Coravin System had never been used on the bottle.

 Coravin works best on high-quality natural cork.
 High-quality natural cork is ideal for wine preservation and will yield the best results with a Coravin System because natural, whole cork is self-sealing (a super important part of how your wine stays fresh).
 Wines you’ve paid a lot of money for (at least $30) will generally have high-quality natural corks.

 If you’ve never given much thought to the cork in a wine bottle beyond whether or not it’s a screw top, then here’s a little Cork 101 for you.
 The primary classes of cork are as follows: natural cork, agglomerated cork, synthetic cork, and plastic.
 Within each category there are quality differences.